GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/README.md

 4. a minimal WinAPI app
      + a minimal WinAPI app using modern coding
 5. a minimal skeletal WinAPI app
+   + a revision for resizing the window and using a different WinAPI char string
 6. a realistic skeletal WinAPI app with custom assets
+   + a revision for using a different WinAPI char string
 7. a skeletal WinAPI app using C++ wide strings using modernized C++ practices
 8. a minimum MFC app
 9. modularizing WinAPI